alexellis/lavoro/README.md

 An experimental CLI which runs a long-running container, then prints out its logs.

+This could be easier than remembering the syntax for `kubectl run` for when you want to debug a service using `curl` - or just to run a long-running batch-job, getting the result at the end.

 ## Status

 lavoro uses the Kubernetes API and Go client to schedule a Kubernetes job.